apache/arrow/docs/source/cpp/streaming_execution.rst

   ``dplyr``-inspired helper for efficient construction of an :class:`ExecPlan`.

 :struct:`ExecBatch`
-  A lightweight container for a single chunk of arrow-formatted data.
-In contrast to :class:`RecordBatch`, :struct:`ExecBatch` is intended for use exclusively in a streaming execution context (for example, it will never have a corresponding Python binding).
+  A lightweight container for a single chunk of data in the Arrow format.
+In contrast to :class:`RecordBatch`, :struct:`ExecBatch` is intended for use exclusively in a streaming execution context (for example, it doesn't have a corresponding Python binding).
 Furthermore columns which happen to have a constant value may be represented by a :class:`Scalar` instead of an :class:`Array`.
 In addition, :struct:`ExecBatch` may carry execution-relevant properties including a guaranteed-true-filter for :class:`Expression` simplification.

-An example :class:`ExecNode` implementation which simlpy passes all input batches through unchanged::
+An example :class:`ExecNode` implementation which simply passes all input batches through unchanged::

     class PassthruNode : public ExecNode {